boxed/mutmut/README.md

 ![image](browse_screenshot.png)

-If you want to mutate code outside of functions, you can try using mutmut 2, which has a different execution model than mutmut 3+.
+If you want to mutate code outside of functions, you can try using nootnoot 2, which has a different execution model than nootnoot 3+.

 ## Requirements

-Mutmut must be run on a system with `fork` support.
+NootNoot must be run on a system with `fork` support.
 This means that if you want to run on windows, you must run inside WSL.